denismm/mystical_ps/README.md

 ### layout issues
 Currently the code figures out the layout of the subcircles so that nothing collides, but it's overly safe so most programs will be very spread out.
 For the examples on this page I ran the parsing/layout functions (`mystical_get_spell` and `mystical_make_evocation_ligature`) and then adjusted the results before calling the draw functions `draw_sigil` and `draw_link`.
 I'm intending to improve the default layout somewhat.

+## Is this a programming language?

+At the moment it's a way to draw a PostScript program - there's no interpreter that will ingest a Mystical image and perform the appropriate computation.
+It could be run and interpreted by a human, or (more likely) a human could read it and turn it into a PostScript program and run that.
+I'll leave further philosophical arguments to other people.

 ## Could this work for other languages?
 This approach seems applicable to other language with just operators, such as Forth.
 Languages with more complicated statements might be more difficult, and I don't know if a new ring for every brace or indent will be overly busy.